timburr1/timburr1.github.io/_posts/2022-05-07-prime-checker.md

 ---
 layout: post
 title: Optimize Me, Robo-Daddy!
-excerpt: An example of using Brython to embed Python code in a script tag.
-Press F12 or right-click -> Inspect to view the source code.
+excerpt: An example of using Brython to embed Python in an HTML script tag, scroll down for the source code.
+(You can also press F12 or right-click -> Inspect to view the full page source, but the Python code will be minified.)
 author: Tim
 tags: school, tech
 ---